Danu-12/FirstcClub-Category-Clubhouse-Performance-Analysis/README.md

-# FirstClub | Category & Clubhouse Performance Analysis
+# FirstClub | Category & Clubhouse Expansion and Optimization Strategy

 ## Table of Contents